Raltegravir for HIV Isentress

 - Before you (or your child) start the treatment, read the manufacturer's printed information leaflet from inside the pack.
 It will give you more information about raltegravir, and it will also provide you with a full list of the side-effects which can develop.

-- Raltegravir is available in three formulations.
+- Raltegravir is available in four formulations.
 It is important that you take the same formulation each time - do not switch between them without your doctor knowing:

-- 400 mg 'standard' tablets which are prescribed for adults.
+- 400 mg 'standard' tablets which are prescribed for adults and children.
 Swallow the tablet whole with a drink of water.
 You can take the tablet either with or without food.

 - 25 mg or 100 mg chewable tablets which are prescribed for older children.
 Chew the tablet before swallowing.
 You can take the tablet either with or without food.